 From the American Democracy Minute Radio Report!

-We have links to more on the purge in Georgia and other states at AmericanDemocracyMinute.org.
+We’ve linked to more at AmericanDemocracyMinute.org.
 I’m Brian Beihl.

 Today’s Links